 Joe Green.
 He wrote that and a whole lot more.

 2013 marked the 200th Anniversary of the birth of the man who has become one of my all time favorite composers.
 A composer whose name I now can pronounce correctly and whose art I was also lucky enough to perform – Giuseppe Verdi.

-The man considered by many to be “The Father of Italian Opera” was born on October the 9th or 10th, (historians are still unsure of the exact day), 1813 in the small town of Busseto, in the northern province of Parma, Italy.
+The man considered by many to be “The Father of Italian Opera” was born on October the 9th or 10th, (historians are still unsure of the exact day due to the composer’s birth certificate stating the date of birth as “born yesterday”), 1813 in the small town of Busseto, in the northern province of Parma, Italy.

 Giuseppe Verdi has been an integral force of artistic inspiration throughout the course of my life, starting as already mentioned, when he was just Joe Green to becoming an appreciator and rabid fan of his works, to evolving into an actual interpreter of those works when I performed them with full operatic casts and orchestra ensembles as a professional opera singer.

-I will be posting various selections from Verdi’s vast lexicon of musical compositions.
+I will be posting seven (one for each decade of the Maestro’s composing career) selections from Verdi’s vast lexicon of musical compositions that touch upon the various phases associated with the composer’s long lived life.
 Some pieces, everyone should be relatively familiar with.
 Some, everyone is familiar with but probably don’t realize “Il Maestro” wrote the music.
 And finally, some which I have directly experienced through performances that also tell a great story, too.